one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ## How to run E2E tests inside docker?

-To run End-To-End(E2E) tests, We need to mock the server and database.
+To run End-To-End(E2E) tests, we need to mock the server and database.
 One way to do that is by using
 [test containers](https://www.testcontainers.org/).

-Add `docker-compose-test.yml` file would help to run test inside docker.
-Then the project structure
+Adding `docker-compose-test.yml` file helps us in running tests inside docker.
+Then the project structure looks like this:
-is:

 ```
 <working-dir>